christofolo/christofolo.github.io/musictheory.md

 2. Play any note and find its "lighter shade" at exactly 12 frets higher.
 For example, play the 1st fret on the E string and then play the 13th fret.
 3. Use your ear to find the "ligher shade" of the low E string (6th string) on the A string (5th string).
 Which fret does the higher "E" occur on the A string?
 Start on the 1st fret of the A string and go higher in pitch until you have found it.

-Important thing to know: There are only 12 notes.
-Their names will repeat.
-You can see and hear this on the guitar.
-The 1st fret and the 13th fret on a string will have the same note name.

 ## Part 2: The Major Scale creates a palette of 7 "colors"